Ong Kwan Hin: Early life

 Ong was born in Kuching on 4 June 1896.
-He was educated at St Thomas's School in Kuching.
+He was educated at St Thomas' School in Kuching.

 His eldest brother Hap Hin passed on at a very young age due to illness, resulting in Ong becoming the patriarch of the family as soon as he was eligible.

 Career

 Upon graduation, he joined his father's bank, and also took the post of cashier with the Sarawak Chinese Banking Corporation, the first Chinese bank in Sarawak.

-In 1947, the Colonial Government appointed him Kapitan Cina for the Hokkien community, succeeding his father, Ong Tiang Swee who later passed on in 1950.
+In 1947, the Colonial Government appointed him as one of the Kapitan Cina representing the Hokkien community, succeeding his father, Ong Tiang Swee who later passed on in 1950.

 His strong interest in animal husbandry led him to establish a dairy and poultry farm.
 His success resulted in his being made a Fellow of the Poultry Association of Great Britain.

 He also established a business enterprise named Hiap Soon Hin at the Main Bazaar, the earliest and oldest agent for AIA Insurance, until he gave it up in the 1970s.

 During those early post-World War II years, Ong became a leading member of many organisations.
 Together with other prominent business figures, he founded Kuching's United Merchant Association and served as its chairman for many years.

 He was also a chairman of the supervisory board of Sarawak's Chamber of Commerce until he retired from his posts in this many other organisations in 1960.
 One of the positions he stepped down from then was as chairman of the Kuching Hokkien Association, a role which he served from 1948 to 1958.

 He was also on the board of many charitable organisations such as Hun Nam Siang Tng.

 Honours

 The British government recognised his years of community service by naming the road leading from (then) Golf-link Road to his house as Ong Kwan Hin Road.

-There is a total of six roads in Kuching, Sarawak named after generations of the Ong family, mostly by the Rajah in recognition of their contribution to the community.
-These include Jalan Ewe Hai (also Ewe Hai street), Jalan Ong Kwan Hin, Jalan Ong Kee Hui, Jalan Hui Sing and Jalan Ong Hup Leong, a branch road of Jalan Ong Tiang Swee.
+There are a total of six roads in Kuching, Sarawak named after generations of the Ong family, mostly by the Rajah in recognition of their contribution to the community.
+These include Jalan Ewe Hai (also Ewe Hai street), Jalan Ong Kwan Hin, Jalan Tan Sri Ong Kee Hui, Jalan Hui Sing and Jalan Ong Hup Leong, a branch road of Jalan Ong Tiang Swee.

 Personal life

 Ong devoted much of his life to the Taoist religion.
 He had an avid interest in Chinese temples, on which he became a recognised authority.

-After he died in 1982, he was survived by 7 sons, 3 daughters, 32 grandsons and 25 granddaughters.
+At the time of his death in 1982, he was survived by 10 children (7 sons, 3 daughters) along with their spouses and 57 grandchildren (32 grandsons and 25 granddaughters) together with their spouses, hence also to mourn his loss were dozens of his great-grandchildren and also great-great-grandchildren.